octobercms/docs/3.x/extend/backend/navigation.md

+---
+subtitle: Learn how to include new menu items in the backend panel.
+---
 # Navigation

 Plugins can extend the backend navigation menus by overriding the `registerNavigation` method of the [plugin registration file](../extending.md).
 This section shows you how to add menu items to the backend navigation area.
 An example of registering a top-level navigation menu item with two sub-menu items: